jasp-stats/jaspAudit/inst/help/auditclassicalworkflow.md

 - Numbers: Display table output as numbers.
 - Percentages: Display table output as percentages.

-#### Increment
+#### Iterations
-The increment alows you to limit the possible sample sizes to a multiple of its value.
+- Increment: The increment alows you to limit the possible sample sizes to a multiple of its value.
 For example, an increment of 5 allows only sample sizes of 5, 10, 15, 20, 25, etc.
+- Maximum: The maximum allows you to limit the sample size with a maximum.

 ### Ouput - Planning
 ---